FDelporte/FDelporte/README.md

 ## Author of "Getting Started with Java on Raspberry Pi"

 Controlling physical things with some lines of code is magic!
-This book includes a lot of info and history about Java itself and how to install it on the Raspberry Pi, with many example applications.
-Also, a lot of tips and tricks to become or be a better developer.
+This book provides a wealth of information and historical context about Java, along with instructions on how to install it on the Raspberry Pi, accompanied by numerous example applications.
+Additionally, there are many tips and tricks to help you become a better developer.

-The sources of this book are available in a [repository here on GitHub](https://github.com/FDelporte/JavaOnRaspberryPi).
+The code examples of this book are available in a [repository here on GitHub](https://github.com/FDelporte/JavaOnRaspberryPi).

 [![Banner book](https://webtechie.be/images/book/book-banner.png)](https://webtechie.be/books/)